Midland Continental Railroad: End of the dream

 After completing the two segments from Edgeley to Jamestown to Wimbledon, funds ran out and additional investors were solicited.
 Finding no new investors in the United States, Frank K. Bull the original promoter headed to Britain in 1914.
 He found that J. Bruce Ismay, former chairman of the White Star Line and Titanic survivor, was interested in buying all of a new bond issue to finance further extension.
 This issue comprised $6 000 000 gold bonds at 5%, authorised in 1910.
 Before the deal could be signed, WWI started in Europe and Ismay withdrew his offer.
 The bond issue was cancelled.

 In 1916, the MICO managed a short half-mile extension from its junction with the NP east of Jamestown, to a new downtown terminus nearer to the NP's main line station.
 A roundhouse, passenger station and freight depot were built there, and were ready by 1917.
 The company headquarters were established here.
-Also, the railroad laid s spur to the North Dakota State Hospital.
+Also, the railroad laid a spur to the North Dakota State Hospital.

 Maps of the period show that the company intended to extend from Wimbledon due north to Sutton on the Great Northern Railway instead of in the direction of Cooperstown as previously intended.

 In 1916, the Midland Construction Company defaulted on its bonds.
 Seiberling filed a foreclosure suit, and took over control of the MICO to safeguard his investment.
 The construction company was wound up, resulting in the end of the dream of a trunk line.
 Seiberling announced originally that he wished to extend the line to Grand Forks instead.
 Meanwhile, in early 1917 he ordered improvement to depot and station facilities, especially to the road access for some of them.
 Although mule carts could cope with dirt tracks in wet weather, the newly developing motor vehicles could not.

 However, the US entered WWI in 1917.
 From then until 1920 the railroad was under government control.
 All thoughts of extension were abandoned after that.

 In 1920, immediately on getting its railroad back, the company moved its Wimbledon passenger station downtown from its former location on the city's eastern outskirts.
 A site was chosen on the corner of Railway Street and 4th Avenue, opposite the Soo main line station, and a short spur built to it from the western junction curve to the Soo Line.
 The station building was moved to its new location.
 This was the last construction that the railroad achieved.